dhamaker/royalexi-blog/_posts/2019-10-4-bbl-trailer.md

 categories: video
 duration: "0:40"
 ---
-In this follow up to Lego Attack the Block, the people of South London move to Shefield to escape the aliens and discover  browning has leaked into everyone's lives.
+In this follow up to Lego Attack the Block, the people of South London move to Shefield to escape the aliens and discover  browning has leaked into everyone's lives. <a href="/bbl/">Season 1</a>

 <h2>The Trailer</h2>
 <p class="duration">Duration: {{page.duration}}</p>